Benefits of an energy audit

 ayu

 Every home is different and often have unique issues.
-The best way to find out answers to your home energy questions is to get an energy audit done on your home.
+The best way to answer your home energy questions is to get an energy audit.

 What is an energy audit?

-During an energy audit, a trained energy expert collects and analyzes data on how your home uses energy.
+During an energy audit, a trained energy expert collects data on how your home uses energy and uses it to make recommendations for how you can reduce your energy use.

-Many utilities offer energy audits to their customers at a reduced cost as a way to help customers learn about their home and find ways to use less energy.
-What exactly is done during an audit can vary depending on what the utility offers and what your needs are.
-However, auditors will commonly perform the following tasks:
+Many utilities offer energy audits to their customers at a reduced cost to teach customers about their homes and introduce them to ways to save energy.
+What's included in an energy audit will vary depending on the utility and home, but the following items are common:

 • Inspect your home’s interior and exterior